 3. Double-up guests as late-night photographers

-Paying a photographer to capture your wedding day in its entirety can add hundreds of pounds to your budget.
+Paying a photographer to capture your wedding day in its entirety can add use up a fair chunk of your budget.

 So why not move key ‘picture’ events (such as the cutting of the cake and tossing of the bouquet) forward – and pack the photographer off early?